Skip to main content

 4. Initializes the auction manager for bid processing

-5. Deploys and configures Socket Protocol contracts on test chains (Arbitrum and Optimism in this case)
+5. Deploys and configures SOCKET Protocol contracts on test chains (Arbitrum and Optimism in this case)

 Executing Multi-Chain Operations